 - Digital history student contributors are Michael Collado, Christian Courtney, Rachel Diroll-Zack, Dante Intindola, Kathryn Mannoia, Sid Mehta, Ryan Moorhouse, Andrew Nester, Colleen Nester, Timothy O’Donnell, Khaled Reza, Jenny Schneider, Manan Shah, Adam Sofio, Courtney Stevenson, June Titus, Daniel Venetsky, and Joseph Westendorf.

-Coordinator of Public History Kristin O’Brassill-Kulfan contributed to the historical markers for campus landmarks and has worked with undergraduate students to develop campus walking tours and then translate tours and exhibits into the Scarlet and Black mobile app.
+Coordinator of Public History Kristin O’Brassill-Kulfan contributed to the historical markers for campus landmarks and has worked with undergraduate students to develop campus walking tours and then translate tours and exhibits into a mobile app.
 Several graduate students also contributed to this work.

 - Adelina Begu, Tasnim Bhuiya, Carson Cummins, Tyler Johnson, Brooke Lockwood, Anjelica Matcho, Katherine Mitchell, Shania Pierre, Alexander Rosado-Torres, Jomaira Salas Pujols, June Titus, Andrea Vacchiano, and David Vinarov worked to develop the walking tours, ran focus groups for feedback, and led tours for hundreds of people.

-- Frankie Aguilar, Carson Cummins, Anjelica Matcho, and Dara Walker worked to develop the Scarlet and Black Mobile App together with students from RUMAD (Rutgers Mobile App Development Club) and support from the Rutgers 250 Office.
+- Frankie Aguilar, Carson Cummins, Anjelica Matcho, and Dara Walker worked to develop a mobile app together with students from RUMAD (Rutgers Mobile App Development Club) and support from the Rutgers 250 Office.

 Rutgers University Libraries